-In September 2023, you will begin your General Certificate of Secondary Education (GCSE) courses which will be examined in Summer 2025.
-This booklet aims to outline the courses you will study during years 10 and 11.
-Part of the curriculum is compulsory for all students, but there is also an element of choice, which allows you the opportunity to shape aspects of your own learning according to personal interests and future education and career aspirations.
-The following pages will enable you, in discussion with your parents/carers and teachers, to select subjects to study during this time and will provide a useful point of reference across the next two years.

-The school aims to provide a broad and balanced curriculum based on current National Curriculum guidelines and legislation.
-This will give you maximum flexibility in your future choices for academic study or career.
-The choices detailed in the next section will allow you to study up to ten subjects at GCSE.
+In September 2024, you will begin your General Certificate of Secondary Education (GCSE) courses which will be examined in Summer 2026.
+This booklet aims to outline the courses you will study during years 10 and 11, and while part of the curriculum is compulsory for all students, there is also an element of choice, allowing you the opportunity to shape aspects of your own learning according to personal interests and future education and career aspirations.
+The core subjects that everyone will study, including English, English Literature, Mathematics, Science, PSHE, RS and Core PE.
+The school aims to provide a broad and balanced curriculum based on current National Curriculum guidelines and legislation, giving you maximum flexibility in your future choices for academic study or career.

-The booklet describes an outline of each course, the work required, the skills to be gained and ideas about potential A Level choices and future careers to help you make your choices.
-We would encourage you to speak to your current class teachers regarding their subject as an option choice for you.

-The success of students is based on them being guided onto the most appropriate subjects and qualifications in year 9 so the key question to discuss with your parents/carers and your teachers are:
+Within this booklet you will find an outline of each course on offer, including the work required to complete the course, as well as the skills to be gained and ideas about potential A Level courses or future careers.
+We would encourage you to speak to your current subject teachers, alongside your parents/carers, regarding each subject as an option choice for you, and to help you reach your full potential, a member of Academy staff will meet with each student on a one to one basis to proveid guidance on the most appropriate choices best suited to your abilities and talents.
+Your success is based on you being guided onto the most appropriate subjects and qualifications, so the key questions to discuss with your parents/carers and teachers are:

-- Which subjects can I achieve my best in?

-- Which subjects do I enjoy?

-- Which subjects will enable me to progress to my preferred further education courses?
+- Which subjects can I achieve my best in? - ♦ Which subjects do I enjoy? - Which subjects will enable me to progress to my preferred further education courses? - Which subjects will steer me in the right direction for my future career aspirations?

-Do not choose subjects just because your friends have chosen it or because of the teacher you like, as they may not be teaching it in September.
+It is important that you do not choose subjects just because your friends have chosen them or because of the teacher you like.
+There is no guarantee that your friends will be accepted into the same course or class as you and the member of staff teaching that subject currently, may not be teaching it in September or may not end up being your teacher.